 \section{Introduction}

 Phenology is the study of recurring and seasonal biological life cycle events of organisms, primarily driven by complex interactions between environmental and genetic factors \cite{RV2005}.
-This can be utilized in optimizing crop production, better understanding ecosystem processes like carbon and hydrology cycle, invasive species and pests management, predicting human health related problems (e.g., seasonal allergies), etc.\footnote{\url{https://www.usanpn.org/about/why-phenology}} Flag leaf emergence, flowering of plants, insect emergence, animal migration are examples of phenological events in nature.
+This can be utilized to optimize crop production, better understand ecosystem processes such as the carbon and hydrology cycles, manage invasive species and pests, predict human health related problems (e.g., seasonal allergies).\footnote{\url{https://www.usanpn.org/about/why-phenology}} Flag leaf emergence, flowering of plants, insect emergence, animal migration are examples of phenological events in nature.
 These phenomena are highly sensitive to weather and climate change, specifically to temperature and precipitation.
-Due to gradual change in the global climate, plant phenology and phenotype (the observable traits and characteristics resulted from the interactions between genotypes and environment)\footnote{\url{https://www.genome.gov/genetics-glossary/Phenotype}} prediction occupies a prominent place in the domain of agriculture \cite{RV2005, TK2016}.
-It advances the study of phenological trends and reduces the uncertainties associated with ecosystem processes (e.g., carbon cycle) as a consequence of phenological shifts.
-With recent technological advancements, this area of research is significantly growing due to the availability of remotely sensed near-surface plant phenological observations through satellite and digital camera imagery in lieu of manual measurements.
+Due to gradual changes in the global climate, the prediction of plant phenology and phenotype (the observable traits and characteristics resulted from the interactions between genotypes and environment)\footnote{\url{https://www.genome.gov/genetics-glossary/Phenotype}} has gained prominence in the domain of agriculture \cite{RV2005, TK2016}.
+It advances the study of phenological trends and reduces uncertainties associated with ecosystem processes (e.g., the carbon cycle) caused by phenological shifts.
+With recent technological advancements, this area of research has significantly grown due to the availability of remotely sensed, near-surface plant phenological observations through satellite and digital camera imagery in lieu of manual measurements.
 Consequently, image analysis and pattern recognition have been playing an important role in precision agriculture \cite{BK2013, CSA2019}.
-Specifically, the adoption of deep learning and computer vision techniques in plant research has enabled scientists to learn the representation and regularities in high volume of data in order to increase plant productivity \cite{KRMW2022, MKIHTNM2018}.
+Specifically, the adoption of deep learning and computer vision techniques in plant research has enabled scientists to unravel the representations (patterns) and regularities in high volume of data, thereby enhancing plant productivity \cite{KRMW2022, MKIHTNM2018}.